Using angular two-point correlations to self-calibrate the photometric redshift distributions of DECaLS DR9: Galaxy Samples, Imaging systematics, and Clustering Measurements

-where $p = q$ gives the auto-correlation function estimator, and $p \neq q$ gives the cross-correlation function estimator. $\delta^{p}_{{\rm pix}, i}$ represents the over-density in pixel $i$ of field $p$ (e.g., galaxy density field before or after the mitigation, imaging maps), taking into account the fractional observed area by $\delta^{p}_{{\rm pix}, i}=n^{p}_{{\rm pix}, i} /\left(f_{\mathrm{pix}, i} \bar{n}^{p}\right)-1$. $\Theta_{i j}$ is unity when the separation angle of pixel $i$ and $j$ is within $\theta$ to $\theta + \Delta\theta$ and zero otherwise.
+where $p = q$ gives the autocorrelation function estimator, and $p \neq q$ gives the cross-correlation function estimator. $\delta^{p}_{{\rm pix}, i}$ represents the overdensity in pixel $i$ of field $p$ (e.g., galaxy density field before or after the mitigation, imaging maps), taking into account the fractional observed area by $\delta^{p}_{{\rm pix}, i}=n^{p}_{{\rm pix}, i} /\left(f_{\mathrm{pix}, i} \bar{n}^{p}\right)-1$. $\Theta_{i j}$ is unity when the separation angle of pixel $i$ and $j$ is within $\theta$ to $\theta + \Delta\theta$ and zero otherwise.
 The weight factor $f_{\mathrm{pix}, i}$ yields a higher signal to noise clustering measurements $\omega^{p, q}(\theta)$ by giving more weight to the pixels with higher fractional observation area.
-To quantify the contamination from imaging maps $s_{k}$ in galaxy auto-correlation $\omega^{g, g}(\theta)$, we calculate the quantity $\left[\omega^{g, s_{k}}(\theta)\right]^{2} / \omega^{s_{k}, s_{k}}(\theta)$ \footnote{This expression gives exactly the amount of contamination in the galaxy auto-correlation if the observed over-density is the sum of cosmological over-density and a linear combination of imaging systematics, $s_k$. } and normalized to the error of galaxy auto-correlation $\sigma_{\omega^{g, g}}$.
+To quantify the contamination from imaging maps $s_{k}$ in galaxy autocorrelation $\omega^{g, g}(\theta)$, we calculate the quantity $\left[\omega^{g, s_{k}}(\theta)\right]^{2} / \omega^{s_{k}, s_{k}}(\theta)$ \footnote{This expression gives exactly the amount of contamination in the galaxy autocorrelation if the observed overdensity is the sum of cosmological overdensity and a linear combination of imaging systematics, $s_k$. } and normalize to the error of galaxy autocorrelation $\sigma_{\omega^{g, g}}$.
 The normalization highlights the systematics bias compared to statistical uncertainty.
 It is clear that after the mitigation, the corrected observed field has minimal correlation with various imaging maps.
-All HEALPix-based angular correlation functions are calculated via the python package TreeCorr\footnote{\url{https://github.com/rmjarvis/TreeCorr}}.
+All {\sc healpix}-based angular correlation functions are calculated via the python package {\sc treecorr}\footnote{\url{https://github.com/rmjarvis/TreeCorr}}.